esacteksab/simpl/README.md

 Hugo's documentation on [Host and deploy](https://gohugo.io/host-and-deploy/) is pretty extensive.
 Cloudflare also publishes a [Hugo](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site/) specific guide.

-I develop almost excusively on GitHub, so I use Cloudflare's [Git integration](https://developers.cloudflare.com/pages/get-started/git-integration/).
+I develop almost exclusively on GitHub, so I use Cloudflare's [Git integration](https://developers.cloudflare.com/pages/get-started/git-integration/).

 A few things to note that I learned by trial and error: